 Schools should start thinking about what the children who will not be completing the survey will be doing during the session and what alternative activities might be made available for those who may complete the survey early in the allotted class/session.

-Pupils should complete the online survey in class, under supervision of an appropriate member of staff, between 5th February and 30th March 2018.
-Please ensure that you have completed all the stages in Step 5 in advance.
+Pupils should complete the online survey in class, under supervision by an appropriate member of staff, between 14th January-29th March 2019.
+Please ensure that you have completed all stages in Step 6 in advance.

-How long will it take?: We piloted the survey with a number of secondary schools and on average it takes pupils 18 minutes, with the fastest pupils completing it in 10 minutes, and the slowest in 40 minutes.
+How long will it take: We piloted the survey with a number of secondary schools and, on average, it takes the pupils 18 minutes, with the fastest pupils completing it in 10 minutes, and the slowest in 40 minutes.

 Starting the survey: Passwords should be handed out prior to the survey.
 Pupils should not be able to have access to each other’s passwords.
 Pupils should type in their password into the box provided and then click ‘Next’ to start.

-How to deal with questions during the surveys: The crib sheet introduces the survey and helps you deal with any questions.
+How to deal with questions during the surveys: The research team has prepared a crib sheet which introduces the survey and helps you deal with any questions.
 Please have a copy of the sheet with you just in case.
-The crib sheet can be found on the Documents page.

 The evaluation team will aim to provide participating schools with bespoke feedback on a school-wide level in the September after the survey period.